Ina Plug: Transvaal Museum upgrade

 The Transvaal Museum, which initially in 1975 had only a small skeletal collection mostly of skulls and skins, was substantially expanded with the joint efforts of Voigt and Plug.
-The museum now boasts of the most extensive skeletal collections in Africa (South Africa, Lesotho, Eswatini, Mozambique, Zimbabwe, Botswana, Namibia, Malawi and Zambia) comprising the "full spectrum of the diverse fauna of southern Africa" which covered Stone Age, Iron Age and the historical period.
+The museum now boasts of the most extensive skeletal collections in Africa (South Africa, Lesotho, Eswatini, Mozambique, Zimbabwe, Botswana, Namibia, Malawi and Zambia) comprising the "full spectrum of the diverse fauna of Southern Africa" which covered Stone Age, Iron Age and the historical period.
 Most of the research is credited to Plug.

 Doctoral work

 In 1988 Plug received her DPhil.
 Litt cum laude from the University of Pretoria.
 Her doctoral guides were Professor J.F.
 Eloff and Dr C.K.
 Brain and the thesis related to investigations of the faunal aspects of prehistoric lifeways in the Kruger National Park.

 Plug held the post of deputy director at the Transvaal Museum and was also the Head Curator of the Department of Archaeozoology, until she retired in 1999.
-During her career, apart from writing papers and books based on her research which covered Early Stone Age, the Middle Stone Age, and the hunter-gatherers of the Later Stone Age, she was also involved in training a large number of students in the field of anthropology, history, archaeology and wildlife from different institutions across the country.
+During her career, apart from writing papers and books based on her research which covered Early Stone Age, the Middle Stone Age, and the hunter-gatherers of the Later Stone Age, she was also involved in training many students in the field of anthropology, history, archaeology and wildlife from different institutions across the country.

 Plug's research work has contributed richly to subjects of "faunal quantification, taphonomy, animal distributions, past environments, and modern wildlife."